Sunset Cliffs Classic Invitational Tournament Information

 by Omar Salahuddin Abdullah, Ian Lising, Steven Johnson and others

-This booklet is intended as a guide, to assist you in performing effectively in your principle role as an adjudicator in this competition, and to help you fulfil the other important responsibilities that are likely to be asked of you.
+This booklet is intended as a guide, to assist you in performing effectively in your principle role as an adjudicator in this competition, and to help you fulfill the other important responsibilities that are likely to be asked of you.
 These include things like: convening and chairing a debate, keeping time, conducting a post-debate adjudicators' discussion, and finally giving feedback and results to debaters.
 We understand that every experienced adjudicator will have developed an individual method for the way in which he or she runs a debate, records that debate, and gives feedback to teams and individual speakers.
 We are also aware that the type, quality and duration of experience will vary considerably from one individual adjudicator to another in a tournament of this type.

 2. ORAL ADJUDICATION: BACKGROUND AND OBJECTIVES